Take, for example, Jennifer Berg of Livermore, who was browsing in Pleasanton's Stoneridge mall recently.

 Michael Niemara, the council's chief economist, called those results "a mixed bag."
 Weekly sales have cooled lately, but they are 3.1 percent higher than the same period last year and grew by 2.5 percent during November, he said, compared with the same month in 2006.

 "Consumers are not totally focused on holiday shopping," Niemara said.
 "Consumers are behind the curve compared with prior year shopping. ...
-This is the holiday lull and it is an
+This is the holiday lull and it is an opportunity for those that prefer a less-crowded environment.

 That goes for shoppers like Keith Ranoa of Fremont, who strolled through Stoneridge on a recent weekday afternoon looking for items that grabbed his attention.